- Why use Categorize Plus?

 Menu items refer to the menu buttons found in each of the Categorize Plus drop down

 menus.
 Menu items are created using the Categorize Plus Menu Builder.
-There are four types of menu
+There are three types of

-items used in Categorize Plus.
-These include Category Tag, Email Address, Custom Filter and Custom
+menu items used in Categorize Plus.
+These include Category Tag, Email Address and Custom Search.

 Each menu item includes a Caption and a Criteria.
 The Caption is the name that is displayed in the drop